 \subsection{Momentum Balance}

 We consider the problem of nonlinear elastodynamics.
 Omitting boundary and initial conditions for brevity, the momentum balance in strong form over the undeformed configuration reads

-where $\rho_{0}$ is the mass density in the undeformed configuration, $\mathbf{v}$ is the velocity of the material, $\mathbf{P}$ is the first Piola-Kirchhoff stress tensor, $\mathbf{f}$ is a body force per unit mass, $\Omega_{0}$ is the undeformed domain of the solid material, $\nabla_{0}$ denotes derivatives with respect to the undeformed configuration, and the superimposed dot denotes time differentiation.
-The first Piola-Kirchhoff stress is defined as
+where $\rho_{0}$ is the mass density in the undeformed configuration, $\mathbf{v}$ is the velocity of the material, $\mathbf{P}$ is the first Piola--Kirchhoff stress tensor, $\mathbf{f}$ is a body force per unit mass, $\Omega_{0}$ is the undeformed domain of the solid material, $\nabla_{0}$ denotes derivatives with respect to the undeformed configuration, and the superimposed dot denotes time differentiation.
+The first Piola--Kirchhoff stress is defined as